Romsås Church

 Romsås Church is a church in Oslo, Norway.
 The church is built of granite and yellow brick in a postmodern style and was consecrated in 1995.
 The former wooden church that stood on the same site burned to the ground in 1986.

 The entrance is shaped like a large arch with a large wooden cross inside.
 The church room is fan-shaped.
 The altar in the church is shaped like a podium, raised a few steps above the rest of the church room.
 On each side of is a simple, modern pulpit.
 Both the baptismal font and altar are, presumably, made of local granite.
 On the altar itself is a crucifix, behind the altar is a large wooden cross.
 Other items in the church include a dove created by Nina Sundbye, and a large blanket made by local school children hangs over the entrance hall inside the church.
 The blanket shows the red thread over a thousand years from the ancient Moster Church to the new church at Romsås.

 The church organ has 13 voices and was delivered by organ builder Ryde & Berg in Fredrikstad in the year 2000.

 The separate bell tower with church bells is in brick.

-Moving ground under the church has unfortunately caused the walls to slip out, the floor has begun to sink and there are cracks between the floor and the walls.
+Moving ground under the church has caused the walls to slip out, the floor has begun to sink and there are cracks between the floor and the walls.